Typha domingensis

+Taxonomy

+It was described by Christiaan Hendrik Persoon in 1807.

 Distribution and habitat

-It is found throughout temperate and tropical regions worldwide.
+It is found throughout sutropical and tropical regions worldwide.
 It is sometimes found as a subdominant associate in mangrove ecosystems such as the Petenes mangroves ecoregion of Yucatán.
+The Southern Cattail grows between 2.0 and 2.5 meters in length and has flat sheaths to protect its core.
+It thrives in marshes and ecosystems where the land has a similarity to wetlands.
+It can also survive in high salinity water sources, making it much more resilient than similar species to this kind of cattail.

 Uses

 In the Mesopotamian Marshes of southern Iraq, Khirret is a dessert made from the pollen of this plant.
 In Turkish folk medicine the female inflorescences of this plant and other Typha are used externally to treat wounds such as burns.
 Extracts of T. domingensis have been demonstrated to have wound healing properties in rat models.

 Water extracts of the fruit, female flower and male flower of Typha domingensis exhibit iron chelating activity as well as superoxide and nitric oxide scavenging activities.
 By contrast, only the fruit and female flower extracts were found to have alpha-glucosidase inhibitory activity.
 A partially purified, proanthocyanidin-rich butanol fraction of the fruit was shown to be a competitive inhibitor of alpha-glucosidase, which also had concurrent antioxidant activity.

-Recently it was found that Typha domingensis is very effective at reducing bacterial contamination of water for agricultural use.
-This plant helps to reduce, up to 98 percent, pollution by enterobacteria (usually found in the intestines of mammals) involved in the development of disease.